openflighthpc/flight-console-webapi/README.md

 XXX TBC.

 Flight Runway provides a Ruby environment and command-line helpers for running openflightHPC tools.
-Flight Console WebAPI integrates with Flight Runway to provide easier installation and configuration.
+Flight Console API integrates with Flight Runway to provide easier installation and configuration.

 To install Flight Runway, see the [Flight Runway installation